NguyenPhong2612/Image-captioning-transformers/Readme.md

 ## [4].Model architecture
 ![Model architecture](Save/Stuff/Model.jpg)

 The model architecture is inspired by the Transformers architecture, consisting of two parts: an encoder and a decoder.

 ### [4.1]Encoder
 ![Encoder architecture](Save/Stuff/Encoder.jpg)

+The image above illustrates the overall architecture of the encoder block.
+Step 1: A batch of images is passed through the ImageEmbedding to extract feature data.

+Step 2: The features extracted in step 1 are then passed through one or more EncoderLayers to perform "self-attention".

+Finally, we will receive a tensor that will be passed to the decoder as an input.

 ![ImageEmbedding architecture](Save/Stuff/ImageEmbedding.jpg)